The Bugs to Rogers Pass Ski Traverse – A Classic Canadian Backcountry Adventure

 During the trip we will be camping in 2-4 person, 4-season tents and cooking on camp stoves; basic dishes will be required.

-All meals, snacks, and drinks are supplied from lunch on the second day to lunch on the last.
 Meals are prepared by our in-house chef from fresh, nutritious ingredients and then dehydrated to make them suitable for backcountry travel.
 For guests with dietary restrictions, we are able to modify the program food pack to meet your individual needs.
 As food pricing and preparation for these diets is more costly, there is a surcharge.
 Our kitchen staff will assess your restrictions to inform you if the diet can be accommodated and what surcharge would apply.
 Vegetarian meals will not be surcharged.

 Accommodation in Canmore and Golden is not included.